MicrosoftDocs/fabric-docs/docs/data-science/overview-cognitive-services.md

 ---
 title: Cognitive Services in Azure Synapse Analytics
-description: Enrich your data with artificial intelligence (AI) in Azure Synapse Analytics using pretrained models from Azure Cognitive Services. ms.topic: overview ms.custom: build-2023 ms.reviewer: jessiwang
+description: Learn about the capabilities of Azure Cognitive Services pretrained models for enriching your data with artificial intelligence (AI) in Azure Synapse Analytics. ms.topic: overview ms.custom: build-2023 ms.reviewer: jessiwang